-Vegas Motorcycle Accident Lawyer Adam Williams Explains Crash Risks
+Vegas Motorcycle Accident Lawyer Zachary D. Clayton Explains Crash Risks

 Motorcycle riders face a serious risk of injury or even death when collisions occur.
 In fact, according to the National Highway Traffic Safety Administration (NHTSA) motorcyclists are around 27 times more likely to die when a collision happens than people involved in crashes while in other types of vehicles.